 This is exactly what AfterTime present in their upcoming new EP World We’ve Lost.
 And hey, they did the name-calling all by themselves, not me this time.

 Now, don’t get me wrong.
 That they somehow sound like Epica that got a dose of Nightwish injected, with some cinematic urges does not turn them into some sort of a tribute brand.

 I’d like to point out the striking vocal powers of Sarah Wolf that are very reminiscent of the big names out there.
-Add to that a load of rugged riffing, some pretty discreet growls and a trifle orchestral bombast sprinkled over the soundscape.
+Add to that a load of rugged riffing, some pretty discreet growls and a fair portion orchestral bombast sprinkled over the soundscape.

-And you got yourself a pretty tasty platter of Symphonic Metal that will be a pleasure to devour.
+And you got yourself a pretty tasty platter of Symphonic and – indeed – Cinematic Metal that will be a pleasure to devour.
 Now, some of that very short blurb is still a bit rough around the edges, but if an EP is indeed a teaser of what’s to come next, then we can expect something really good.